Shaders

 Shader: SF Energy Flow

-This shader creates an energy flow effect, but it's basically a simple noisy fog scrolling effect.
-This is used for the energy sphere and the portal cable to simulate the energy flow, but you can also use it on bigger objects to create some fog effects.
-(Make sure to change the Surface Type of the material to transparent to have more realistic fog effects)
+This shader creates an energy flow effect, which is essentially a simple noisy fog scrolling effect.
+It is used for the energy sphere and portal cables to simulate energy flow.
+However, it can also be applied to larger objects to create fog-like effects.

 Scroll Speed